-You have probably heard it as the Princess Tree, the Royal Empress, or the aluminum of timber, so no wonder you’re confused.
-Much to anyone’s surprise, you might have encountered Paulownia, without actually knowing that’s it.
+You may have come across the Princess Tree, Royal Empress, or even heard it referred to as the aluminum of timber, which can understandably be confusing.
+Surprisingly, you might have encountered Paulownia without recognizing it.

 What is Paulownia Lumber?